 - Add texture: Tuck in eucalyptus, cedar sprays, or juniper for variation.

-- Depth: Weave in ribbon—velvet or gauze—in 2.5–3 inch width.
+- Depth: Weave in ribbon, velvet or gauze, in 2.5 to 3 inch width.
 Let it billow naturally.

-- Light it right: Use warm-white micro lights on thin wire; snake them through for an even glow.
+- Light it right: Use warm-white micro lights on thin wire, snaking them through for an even glow.

 - Finishing touches: Nestle in pinecones, matte ornaments, or dried oranges for color and character.

-Pro tip: If it’s on a staircase, secure every 12–18 inches with floral wire so it survives the holiday stampede.
+Pro tip: If it's on a staircase, secure every 12 to 18 inches with floral wire so it survives the holiday stampede.

 10. Snow-Dusted Tablescape You Can Eat Around